 TGbe editor: Please modify the 6th paragraph of this subclause as follows.

-If a STA that is affiliated with a non-AP MLD successfully obtains a TXOP on one link of one of its NSTR link pairs before the TBTT of the other link of the NSTR link pair, then it should end its TXOP before the TBTT of the other link if it intends to receive Beacon frames on the other link.
+If a STA that is affiliated with a non-AP MLD successfully obtains a TXOP on one link of one of its NSTR link pairs before the TBTT of the other link of the NSTR link pair, then it should end its TXOP before the TBTT of the other link if the other STA affiliated with the same non-AP MLD (#6855) intends to receive the Beacon frame scheduled at that TBTT (#4224) on the other link.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/1416r0 to the next revision of TGbe Draft?